Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Seek Mentoring: Find someone to mentor you who can offer assistance, suggestions, collaborations or identify areas for improvement.
+- Get Mentoring: Find someone to mentor you who can offer direction, assistance, collaborations, connections, or point out areas to improve.

 Negativity